SagarM879/blockchain-go/README.md

 ![](/docs/creatingAsset.png)

-So we have a "smart contract" adhered by all the participants companies (Industry, Shipping Company and the Customer):
+So getting hand over a "smart contract" adhered by all the participants companies (Industry, Shipping Company and the Customer) we apply the rules:

 ![](/docs/smartcontract.png)

-With simulated temperature sensors in our virtual package (We could - and did so -  demos with real devices), we're publishing payloads to the subscriber application (You're watching the demo through it ;):
+With simulated temperature sensors in our virtual package (We could - and did so - run it on real devices), we're publishing payloads to the subscriber application (You're watching the demo through it ):

 ![](/docs/payloads.png)